mqas1/note-taker/README.md

 ## Usage
 The user is presented with a landing page and clicks the "Get Started" button, which redirects the user to the notes page.

 The user writes a note title and note text.
 A save button appears in the top right when this is done.
-The user can save this note whereby it is saved to a ```JSON``` file acting as a database through an API ```POST``` request.
+The user can save this note whereby it is saved to a JSON file acting as a database through a HTTP ```POST``` request.

-The saved note is displayed on the left hand side of the page through an API ```GET``` request.
+The saved note is displayed on the left hand side of the page through a HTTP ```GET``` request.
 When the user clicks on the saved note the note title and text is displayed on the right hand side.

 Each saved note has a delete button whereby the user triggers a ```DELETE``` request with the click event.
-Thus deleting the saved note from the ```JSON``` file/database.
+Thus deleting the saved note from the JSON file/database.

 To add another note the user clicks on the addition button in the top right of the header.

+---

 ### Screenshots
 ![Screenshot of landing page](./public/assets/images/screenshot-landing-page.jpeg)